olivierfriard/dynamic_text_file/README.rst

 dynamic text file
 ===============================

-This script allow to run embedded Python or bash code in text file (restructured Text or # commented text file) and embed the output in the same text file.
+This script allow to run embedded Python or bash code in text file (reStructuredText files or # commented text files) and embed the output in the same text file.

-See the examples for details
+See the examples for details.

-The source code of example is available at `Restructured text source <https://github.com/olivierfriard/dynamic_text_file/blob/main/example.rst?plain=1>`_
+The source code of example is available at `reStructuredText file example code <https://github.com/olivierfriard/dynamic_text_file/blob/main/example.rst?plain=1>`_